R-Lum/RLumCarlo/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-## Note

-**The package comes without any guarantee\!**

-Please further note that this version is a development version and may change day by day.
-For stable branches please visit the package on CRAN.

 ## License

 This program is free software: you can redistribute it and/or modify it